maknop/tap-the-dot/README.md

 # TapTheDot

 Capstone project for BACS487 & BACS488 at the University of Northern Colorado.
 We
-developed an implementation of the Pop the Lock game as a mobile application.
+developed an implementation of the Pop the Lock game as a mobile application for both Android and IOS.
 Contributors:
 <li>Matthew Knop</li>
 <li>Luke Monington</li>